What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Friday 28th February: All of the Vivid Locations

-Two teenagers fighting emotional scars change one another’s lives on this movie primarily based on the best-selling younger grownup novel by Jennifer Niven, starring Elle Fanning.
+Two teenagers combating emotional scars change one another’s lives on this movie based mostly on the best-selling younger grownup novel by Jennifer Niven, starring Elle Fanning.
 Watch on Netflix

 Thursday 27th February: Altered Carbon season two

-Lengthy-awaited second run for the cyberpunk sequence primarily based on Richard Okay Morgan’s 2002 novel of the identical identify, set in a somewhat dystopian future by which folks’s consciousness will be downloaded into new our bodies… Watch on Netflix
+Lengthy-awaited second run for the cyberpunk sequence based mostly on Richard Ok Morgan’s 2002 novel of the identical identify, set in a quite dystopian future during which folks’s consciousness will be downloaded into new our bodies… Watch on Netflix

 Wednesday 26th February: I Am Not Okay with This season one